Chris Baietta

 Christopher John Baietta Manrrique, (Barcelona, Venezuela, February 14, 1984), is a Venezuelan singer, songwriter and producer known by his stage name Chris Baietta.
 He was part of the group Equilibrio and the duo Less & Chris.

 Musical career

 Chris Baietta began his musical journey after completing his basic education in Puerto La Cruz, Anzoátegui, deciding to participate in a casting for a group called Equilibrio, founded by Miguel Mendoza, better known as Nacho.

 This selection process was attended by more than 300 people in search of fulfilling their musical dream, through this group that was appearing on the reality show Generación S, broadcast by the Venezuelan open signal channel Venevision.
-After a series of tests and preselections, Chris Baietta is officially called to join the ranks of Equilibrio.
+After a series of tests and preselections, Chris Baietta was officially called to join the ranks of Equilibrio.

 Equilibrio (2005–2013)

 In 2005, Chris Baietta, participated in the vocal quintet called Equilibrio (as Chris John), where he achieved many successes, among them with the song entitled "Dos Extraños", two promotional tours of Colombia; and interpret one of the musical themes of a successful telenovela called The Whole Life, broadcast by Venevisión.
 He was able to perform countless times on national stages, including the Poliedro de Caracas, in addition to a live performance, singing a duet with Franco de Vita.
 After eight years, the group disbanded, so Chris Baietta continued a series of activities, preparing to further advance his musical project.